-The practice employed six dental nurses who also worked in reception, three hygienists and a dental associate.
-Dental staff were appropriately trained and registered with their professional body.
+This was a very small family run practice, which employed a dental nurse to work with the dentist.
+They also worked in reception and addressed administration work.
+The dentist was appropriately trained and registered with their professional body.
 Staff were encouraged to maintain their continuing professional development (CPD) to maintain their skill levels.
 CPD is a compulsory requirement of registration as a general dental professional and its activity contributes to their professional development.
-Staff files we looked at showed details of the number of hours they had undertaken and training certificates were also in place.
+The staff file we looked at showed details of the number of hours they had undertaken and training certificates were also in place.

 Staff training was being monitored and training updates and refresher courses were provided.
 The practice had identified some training that was mandatory and this included basic life support and safeguarding.
 Records we viewed showed that staff were up to date with this training.
-Staff we spoke with told us that they were supported in their learning and development and to maintain their professional registration.
+The dental nurse we spoke with told us that they were supported in their learning and development and to maintain their professional registration.

-The practice had procedures in place for appraising staff performance and records we reviewed showed that appraisals had taken place.
+The practice had procedures in place for appraising staff performance.
+The dental nurse explained to us that their six month probation appraisal has been scheduled for the following month.
 Staff spoken with said they felt supported and involved in discussions about their personal development.
-They told us that the principal dentist, who was also the provider, was supportive and always available for advice and guidance.
+They told us that the dentist, who was also the provider, was supportive and always available for advice and guidance.

 The practice had an induction system for new staff.
 Records we looked at showed that there was an induction checklist which included infection prevention and control.
-We saw that new staff had completed or were on the way to completing their full induction.
+We saw that dental nurse had completed a full induction.